chimera-defi/eth2-quickstart/README.md

 Eth2quickstart makes the tedious process of reading guides on setting up Ethereum validators as easy as running 2 scripts that contain the best practices and setup process.
 (Don't blindly run scripts near sensistive data)

-# Benefits:
-- Save at least 2 days compared to CoinCashew and Somersats guides using the automated scripts and included prysm checkpoint state here!!
-- Get your own uncensored & unmetered RPC node!
-- Simplified script will follow sane defaults from tutorials to get you set up seamlessly and prompt for extra input not added in exports.sh
-- Includes firewall and client rules to prevent scanning private IPs/limit to public, to avoid Abuse alerts from cloud / bare metal hosting providers

-We try to setup guideline to quickly, safely and secury setup ETH2 capable nodes on a cloud vps or bare metal server.
-Addditionally, there's firewall rules and settings for the clients to not cause alerts from your infra provider.

-The goal is to allow soverign individuals to set up independent validators, and validating services easily.
-On their own hardware, in their own location, safe from government overreach and censorship.

-Additionally, by using a vps, they can more easily offer a censorship resistant rpc node for their fellow etherians.

 # Pre-reqs
 1. Set up cloud vps with a ssh pub key
     a.
 Prefer a bare metal vps as it wont finish syncing on cloud